conceptoto/UserScripts/README.md

 ### Wishing Well Faster Wishing

 Spawns a second button in the Wishing Well so the "Make a Wish" button doesn't feel so lonely :) It just so happens that this second button sends 7 wishes, separated by a timer and a li'l notification so you're not cheating by having a click be more than one action!

-(Only a stinky cheater would comment the code that spawns the alerts, and we're not cheaters, right?)
+Oh, also I added a lil div thing using data from the lads over at https://itemdb.com.br/ !!
+Their API is really really cool, check it out (if you're nasty)

 ### Ye Olde Vortex quick change: